timescale/docs/promscale/visualize-data/jaeger.md

-# Visualise Promscale traces in Jaeger
+# Visualize Promscale traces in Jaeger
 This section shows you how to integrate [Jaeger][jaeger-ui] with Promscale.